 Cornelius Beekman, T. DeWitt’s brother, went out to Oregon and became quite famous.
-Cornelius became a wealthy man, conveying gold during the California gold rush, and started the Beekman Bank in Jacksonville, Oregon, which has been preserved until today as museum and a historical site in Jacksonville.
+Cornelius became a wealthy man, conveying gold as a Pony Express rider during the California gold rush, and started the Beekman Bank in Jacksonville, Oregon, which has been preserved until today as museum and a historical site in Jacksonville.
 Isadora Ulrich, grandaughter of T. DeWitt was born in this home in 1923 and lived here until she was about eight years old.
 She is the only living direct relative of the original T. DeWitt Beekman family and she has recently visited the home several times, sharing her personal memories of Dundee and this beautiful home.
 Further history is being gathereded and we hope to make that available for our guests at a future date.

 This large, fascinating house is unusual for the small town of Dundee, because its grandeur is usually reserved for large city houses.
 It truly is Victorian with its mix of architectural influences.
 Please take notice of the wonderful wide front porch, and the Georgian Revival details, such as the large columns supporting the porch roof.
 The roof is steeply pitched and had eight dormer windows.
 They were removed due to age and leakage in the early 1960s.